grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 ### STEP 2: Verify the Service

 After some seconds, the service will be created.
 The input and output buckets will be automatically created as well.
-Verify that the service is up with the command:
+Verify that the service is up and running with the command:

 ```sh
 oscar-cli service list